Introduction to PostgreSQL round

 Where the two parameters carry the following meaning –

-- source_value: The numeric value or numeric expression needs to be rounded to integer or the particular number of decimal points to maintain precision.
+- source_value: You need to round the numeric value or numeric expression to an integer or a specific number of decimal points to maintain precision.

-- decimal_count: The optional parameter specifies the number of decimal points up to which the source_value should be rounded.
+- decimal_count: The optional parameter specifies the number of decimal points the source_value should be rounded up.
 The default value of this integer parameter is 0 when we do not mention it.

 Examples to Implement PostgreSQL round